-In a $6$ m by $6$ m by $12$ m domain, we consider the interaction of two air Homogeneous Isotropic Turbulence fields (HIT) with different levels of kinetic energy and unsaturated water vapor (passive scalar).
-As shown in Fig. \mbox{\ref{fig:spett}}, the chosen domain size allows us to simulate the highest wave numbers of the spectral inertial range and the dissipative range of {\em in situ} measurements of the atmospheric power velocity spectra.
-As shown in Fig. \mbox{\ref{fig:schema}}, the two HIT regions which compose the system interact through a shearless mixing layer, whose initial thickness has been set of the same order of the integral scale of the air turbulence background $\ell$, here assumed equal to $3\cdot10^{-1}$ m.
+We considered the interaction of two {homogeneous isotropic turbulence air fields, with different levels of kinetic energy and unsaturated water vapor (passive scalar)}, in a $6$ m by $6$ m by $12$ m domain.
+As can be seen in Fig. \mbox{\ref{fig:spett}}, the chosen domain size allowed us to simulate the highest wave numbers of the spectral inertial range and the dissipative range of {\em in situ} measurements of the atmospheric power velocity spectra.
+As shown in Fig. \mbox{\ref{fig:schema}}, the two HIT regions that make up the system interact through a shearless mixing layer, whose initial thickness was set to the same order of the integral scale as the air turbulence background $\ell$, which here has been assumed equal to $3\cdot10^{-1}$ m.

-The two isotropic regions (external from the mixing) have a different kinetic energy.
-The underlaying region is the more energetic one and it represents the vapor cloudy region.
-It hosts the passive scalar which is our model for the water vapor phase and has a kinetic energy equal to $E_1=0.06\ m^2/s^2$; the root mean square of the velocity in this region is $u_{rms}=0.2 $ m/s.
-The initial Taylor microscale Reynolds number Re$_{\lambda} $ is approximatively equal to $250$ ($\lambda$ is the Taylor scale).
+The two isotropic regions (external to the mixing) have different kinetic energies.
+The underlying region is the more energetic one, and it is constituted by the vapor cloudy region.
+It hosts the passive scalar, which is our model for the water vapor phase, and has a kinetic energy equal to $E_1=0.06\ m^2/s^2$; the root mean square of the velocity in this region is $u_{rms}=0.2 $ m/s.
+The initial Taylor microscale Reynolds number, Re$_{\lambda} $, is approximately equal to $250$ ($\lambda$ is the Taylor scale).
 The kinetic energy ratio between the two regions is equal to 6.7.
-This energy ratio is of the same order of the ones measured in warm clouds (see, e.g., \cite{mal2013}) and, furthermore, it allows to compare our results with laboratory and numerical experiments on turbulent shearless mixing (see \cite{vw89, prl11}) in absence of any stratification.
+This energy ratio is of the same order as the ones measured in warm clouds (see, e.g. \cite{mal2013}) and, furthermore, it allows our results to be compared with laboratory and numerical experiments on turbulent shearless mixing (see \cite{vw89, prl11}) in the absence of any stratification.

-Buoyancy is taken into account through a perturbation {$\theta'$ of the profile of the temperature distribution $\theta$} inside the troposphere which is located across the shearfree mixing layer.
-The Prandtl number considered is Pr$=0.74$ (standard atmosphere, altitude of $1000 \ $ m s.l.).
-The initial conditions for the temperature perturbation are described in figure \ref{fig:schema} and in table \ref{tabone}.
-The ratio between inertial and buoyancy forces is expressed by the Froude number Fr, which is defined as
+Buoyancy is taken into account through perturbation, {$\theta'$, of the profile of the temperature distribution, $\theta$}, inside the troposphere, which is located across the shearfree mixing layer.
+The Prandtl number considered here is Pr$=0.74$ (standard atmosphere, altitude of $1000 \ $ m s.l.).
+The initial conditions for the temperature perturbation are described in Figure \ref{fig:schema} and in Table \ref{tabone}.
+The ratio between the inertial and buoyancy forces is expressed by the Froude number Fr, which is defined as

 \